Our Guide to Riding VIA Rail Across Canada

 One question you may have is what to do during your trip across Canada on the VIA Rail train.
 Along with the exclusive sights, VIA Rail offers a wide selection of onboard entertainment during peak season.
 When available, VIA Rail's artist-on-board program means there are musicians giving live performaces to entertain and delight.

 Additional activities including wine tasting, and children's programs are also available.
-Some VIA Rail trains are also equipped with Wi-Fi, meaning you can have a movie night in your sleeper cabin or even plan to do a little work along your trip.
-For routes without Wi-Fi, we recommend downloading some shows or movies to a tablet or laptop.
+For routes without Wi-Fi, such as the Canadian, we recommend downloading some shows or movies to a tablet or laptop.

 Of course, it's also the perfect time to unplug and enjoy catching up on some reading.
 Train mode is way more relaxing than airplane mode.